TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 friends
 #=> ['Sharon', 'Leo', 'Leila', 'Brian', 'Arun']
 ~~~

+You can see that when we call our original `friends` array again, it remains unchanged.

 If you wanted to change your `friends` array instead, you could use the bang method `#map!`: